dilanerey06/sofka-technique-challenge/README.md

 2.4) Save the `Conection.js` file.

-3. To run the server back to `server` directory and open a terminal.
-Type:
+3. To run the server back to `server` directory and open a terminal. and type (one by one):

 ```
+npm install
 npm run devStart
 ```

-4. To run the frontend open other terminal and go to `client` directory and type:
+4. To run the frontend open other terminal and go to `client` directory and type (one by one):

 ```
+npm install
 npm start
 ```